Special Regulations for the Preliminary Examination in Biological Sciences

 2. Candidates will be required to offer three papers, each lasting three hours, as follows:

 - Paper 1: Organisms

 - Paper 3: Ecology

-- 3. All candidates will be required to undertake a course of practical work, including laboratory exercises, computing classes and the first year field course.
+- 3. All candidates will be required to undertake a course of practical work, including laboratory exercises and the first year field course.
 Practical Class co-ordinators and the convenor for the field course shall make available to the chairman of the examiners records showing the extent to which each candidate has pursued an adequate course of practical work.
 The Moderators may request coursework from any candidate; such candidates will be named in a list posted one week before the day of the first written paper.
 Each notebook submitted shall be accompanied by a certificate signed by the candidate indicating that the notebook is the candidate’s own work.
 Failure to complete the coursework to the satisfaction of the Moderators, in the absence of appropriate documentary evidence, will normally constitute failure of the Preliminary Examination.
 Coursework cannot normally be retaken.
 Exceptionally a candidate who has failed the coursework may be permitted jointly by the Moderators and the candidate’s college to retake the entire academic year.

 - 4. Candidates shall be deemed to have passed the examination if they have satisfied the Moderators in all three papers detailed in clause 2, and in the practical work requirements as outlined in clause 3, either at a single examination, or at two examinations, as set out in clause 5.

 - 5. A candidate who fails in any one of the papers listed in clause 2 must re-sit that paper at one, and only one, subsequent examination.
 A candidate who fails two or more papers listed in clause 2 must re-sit all three papers at one, and only one, subsequent examination.